Our Mission

 Our Worthy Causes

 We provide support for employment programs for adults with autism.
-Our aim is that through quality employment programs, individuals with autism will experience a higher quality of life and increased self-determination through their success at work.
+Through quality employment programs, our aim is to help individuals with autism experience a higher quality of life and increased self-determination through their success at work.

 In partnership with the Southwest Autism Research & Resource Center, the Dogtopia Foundation developed an Autism Employment Guide for Dogtopia franchisees.
 This guide provides coaching for Dogtopia teammates for how to best create a positive, thriving work environment for both adults with ASD and neurotypical adults.